robrix/robrix.github.io/_posts/2020-03-29-all-you-need-is-lambda-1-booleans.md

 > By convention, I will name types in `TitleCase` and both term and (local) type variables in `camelCase`.
 >
 > I will try to avoid pulling rabbits from hats too wantonly, but for now, I’ll ask you to suspend disbelief; I hope to revisit and justify some of these in later posts.

+## Unconditional λ

+Lambdas are the only way to introduce values—they’re the only “literal” syntax in the language.
+We can therefore infer that the only kinds of runtime values must be closures.
+In an interpreter for the lambda calculus, closures might consist of the name of the introduced variable, the body of the lambda, & a map relating the names and values of any variables it closed over when constructed (again, we assume strict lexical scoping).

+How do you _do_ anything when you don’t even have `true` and `false`?
+Lambdas and variables don’t _do_, they merely _are_, so that leaves application.
+When all you have is lambda application, everything looks like a lambda abstraction, so we’ll represent booleans using lambdas.

 Of course, it’s not _just_ booleans we’re after; `true` and `false` aren’t much use without `and`, `or`, `not`, `if`, and all the rest.
 To be useful, our representation of booleans should therefore suffice to define these, as well.
 But how do you define `if` without using `if`?
 In a lazy language like Haskell, we might define `if` as a function something like so: